DallanQ/race_for_the_galaxy/Manual.md

 (An icon of a hexagon with 1 inside)/ (a beige diamond) other developments

-### GALACTIC IMPERIUM (Page 12)
+### GALACTIC **IMPERIUM** (Page 12)

-(An icon of a hexagon with 2 inside)/ (an icon of a light red cirlce with red border) Rebel military world
+(An icon of a hexagon with 2 inside)/ (an icon of a light red circle with red border) Rebel military world

-(An icon of a hexagon with 2 inside)/ (an icon of a white cirlce with red border) other military world
+(An icon of a hexagon with 2 inside)/ (an icon of a white circle with red border) other military world

-Rebel military worlds have a red, shaded circle (an icon of a light red cirlce with red border) beneath their VPs.
+Rebel military worlds have a red, shaded circle (an icon of a light red circle with red border) beneath their VPs.

 ### GALACTIC RENAISSANCE (Page 12)